jilion/player.sublimevideo.net/SPECS.md

 #### New package upload

-The app will expose an API / UI for the player team to upload new packages.
+* The app will expose an API / UI for the player team to upload new packages.
-Each time a new package version is uploaded, the `PlayerGeneratorWorker` worker will be invoked.
+* Each time a new package version is uploaded, the `PlayerGeneratorWorker` worker will be invoked.
+* The zip file is uploaded to S3.
+Dependencies & settings are stored in the DB.

+TBD: We should maybe namespace the assets under their package name. e.g.:

+* `/a/<bundle_token>/classic-player-controls/play.png`
+* `/a/<bundle_token>/floating-player-controls/play.png`

 #### PlayerGeneratorWorker

-This worker delegates to several workers:
+This worker delegates to several workers depending on the event passed to it:

-1. `AppFileGeneratorWorker` & `SettingsFileGenerator` file (can be done in parallel)
-2. `LoaderFileGenerator` (can only be done once the app file is generated / checked)
+* `SettingsFileGenerator` when event is `:settings`
+* `AppFileGeneratorWorker` when event is `:addons`
+* `LoaderFileGeneratorWorker` & `SettingsFileGenerator` when event is `:destroy`

+#### AppBundle

+When an new `AppBundle` is created, it uploads all the assets files of the associated packages to `/a/<bundle_token>/`.

 #### AppFileGenerator

-1. `plsv` calls `mysv` to get the list of the site' subscribed add-ons & kits.
-2. From this list of add-ons and designs (from kits), it gets the list of packages (from the mapping table `add-on -> packages names`).
-The rule is to look for packages `<design>.<addon>` and if it cannot be found, returns the `<addon>` package instead.
+1. From the list of site's add-ons and designs (from kits), it gets the list of packages (from the mapping table `design + add-on -> package name`).
-3. From the list of packages names, it resolve the dependency tree and ends up with a list of packages.
-4. It then generates a `md5` for this list of packages (sorted).
+2. From the list of packages names, it generatess a `bundle_token` (a MD5) for this array of packages (sorted).
-5. It check if an `AppMd5` exists fot this `md5`.
+3. It check if an `AppBundle` exists fot this `bundle_token`.
-    * If yes, simply use the existing file and the `md5`.
+    * If yes, returns the `bundle_token`, the app bundle already exists!
-    * If no, concatenate all the package versions content and insert them in a blank file with the "header" package first!
-Then upload the file to `/js/app-<md5>.js` and return the `md5`.
+    * If no, concatenate all the packages `main.js` files and insert them in a template!
+It creates a new `AppBundle` record for the `bundle_token`.
+The file is then uploaded to `/js/app-<bundle_token>.js` and return the `bundle_token`.

 #### LoaderFileGenerator

-1. Insert the `md5` from the app generation step into the loader template.
+1. Insert the `bundle_token` from the app generation step into the loader template and upload it.

-#### Settings generation
+#### SettingsFileGenerator

-1. `plsv` calls `mysv` to get the list of the site's kits.
+1. It find the site's current `Loader`.
+2. From the loader record, it gets its list of packages.
+3. From the list of site's add-ons and designs (from kits), it gets the list of packages (from the mapping table `design + add-on -> package name`).
+    1. For each package, it gets the bundled version from the packages list from 2.
+    2. It then merges the package settings with the kit's settings.
-2. It inserts the list of kit design + settings (`{ '1': { design: 'flat',
+4. It populates the template with the full settings hash (e.g. `{ '1': { design: 'flat',
-  settings: { ... } } }`) in the settings template.
-It also insert the default
+  settings: { ... } } }`).
-  settings for the add-on plan if these settings are specific for this design.
-3. It then upload the file to `/s2/<token>.js`.
+5. It then uploads the file to `/s3/<token>.js`.

 ### Notes

-* The new settings will list only once the default values for each add-on (instead) of listing them per kit.
-* The path for the new settings file will be `/s2` to ensure a smooth transition from the old to the new settings.
+* The path for the new settings file will be `/s3` to ensure a smooth transition from the old to the new settings.